transportenergy/ipcc-ar6-wg3-ch10/README.rst

      upload     Sync output/ to a remote directory using rclone. variables  Write lists of variables for each data source.

-   # Cache all raw data
-   $ python -m ar6_wg3_ch10 cache refresh AR6  # about 60 minutes

-   # Run a particular command
-   $ python -m ar6_wg3_ch10 plot

 History
 =======

 Use ``git log`` on the command line or the “commits” tab on the GitHub website.

 References
 ==========

 These are only for convenience; the chapter/section Mendeley collections should be used to store all key references.

 - `AR5 WGIII chapters & figures <https://archive.ipcc.ch/report/ar5/wg3/>`_